esphome/esphome-docs/components/remote_transmitter.rst

     on_...:
       - remote_transmitter.transmit_roomba:
           data: 0x88  # clean
           repeat:
             times: 3
+            wait_time: 17ms

 Configuration variables:

 - **data** (**Required**, int): The Roomba code to send, see dumper output for more info.
-- Note that ``repeat`` is still optional, however **Some Roomba vacuums may require that a given code is received multiple times before they will act on it.** Add this if your Roomba does not respond to commands sent with this action.
+- Note that ``repeat`` is still optional, however **Roomba vacuums require that a given code is received at least three times before they will act on it.** If your Roomba still does not respond to sent command increase this value.
+- Note that ``wait_time`` is still optional; it will even work without this parameter, but Roomba Remote uses this 17 ms wait time between sent commands.
 - All other options from :ref:`remote_transmitter-transmit_action`.

 .. _remote_transmitter-transmit_samsung: